apache/datasketches-characterization/src/notebooks/README.md

-# Python Notebooks

-These Python notebooks contain the code for generating the plots from some of the JAva characterization experiments.
-The notebooks require basic Python data analysis libraries such as:
-- pandas
-- numpy
-- matplotlib
-- seaborn
-- scipy
-- jupyter
-The packages and their dependencies are included in the `requirements.txt` file in case you need to make a new virtual environment.
+# Quotient Filter Profiles Plotting

+This folder contains code for plotting quotient filter profiles.
+The notebooks are used to generate visualizations and analyze the performance of quotient filters.

+## Usage

+To use the plotting code you may need to install the packages in the `requirements.txt` file.